Polydactyly: Ulnar

-Type A ulnar polydactyly
+Type A

 The treatment of Type A ulnar polydactyly is complex as its goal is to remove the accessory digit while maintaining a stable, functional small finger.
 When the duplicated proximal phalanx articulates with a common, broad metacarpal head, the ulnar collateral ligament must be considered.
 In those cases with a common articulation or with a sixth metacarpal the muscle executing the abduction of the little finger (abductor digiti minimi) must be preserved.

 In patients with a common metacarpal articulation an elliptical incision at the base of the post-axial digit is made.
 This incision may be extended proximally in order to adequately expose the abductor digiti minimi.
 The ulnar collateral ligament and the insertions of the abductor digiti minimi are then elevated with a periosteal sleeve.
 The duplicated extensor and flexor tendons to the ulnar digit are transected and after that the digit is amputated at its articulation with the metacarpal.
 If the articular surface is wide the metacarpal may be shaved.
 At last the collateral ligament and abductor digiti minimi are reinserted at the base of the preserved proximal phalanx and a wire is then placed across the reconstructed joint.

 In patients with a duplicated metacarpal, the accessory digit is amputated in a standard ray fashion with transfer of the abductor digiti minimi to the retained small finger.

-Type B ulnar polydactyly
+Type B ulnar

 In this situation there is an absence of osseous and ligamentous structures.
 The surgical technique is analogous to radial polydactyly, in which the level of duplication and anatomical components should guide operative treatment.